fawadeqbal/JavaScript-Beginner/readme.txt

-You can use "npm run" to run
-you can customize it according to your requirement
+You can use "npm start" to run you can customize it according to your requirement